bluerock-solutions/drupal-commerce-kickstart-releases/README.md

 * `git checkout no_sites`
 * `git merge vanilla/$vdrupal --no-commit`
 * Ensure no merge conflicts
-* `git diff vanilla/$vdrupal --stat` # Should show 3 lines added to .gitignore and all sites/* should be renamed to example.sites/*
+* `git diff vanilla/$vdrupal --numstat` # Should show 3 lines added to .gitignore and all sites/* should be renamed to example.sites/*
 * `ls -d *sites*` # Should show example.sites and NOT sites
 * `git commit --no-edit`
 * `git tag no_sites/$vdrupal`